 Traditionally, your sales team might enter an order from your customer in an order management application, your enterprise resource planning (ERP) system, or even add it to a spreadsheet.

 Once the order is placed, an order confirmation will be sent to your customer and the products will be reserved and allocated.
-When your warehouse receives the order, it will be picked, packed and shipped or a back order will be created for any out of stock items.
+When your warehouse receives the order, it will be picked, packed and shipped or a back order will be created for any out-of-stock items.

 Each manual step slows things down and can introduce errors that lead to delays or time-consuming and costly returns and refunds.